cryptographic-id/cryptographic-id-flutter/README.md

 [cryptographic-id-rs](https://gitlab.com/cryptographic_id/cryptographic-id-rs).
 This is similar to [tpm2-totp](https://github.com/tpm2-software/tpm2-totp) but uses asymmetric cryptography.
-This means you do not need to keep the verification code a secret, but you can share it safely with the world.
+This means you do not need to keep the verification code secure.
+You can share it safely with the world.

 ##### Verify the identity of a phone